 Diplomatic efforts for Israel-Hamas hostage talks expected to resume next week, sources say

-Negotiations between Israel and Hamas to reach a deal to free Israeli hostages held in the Gaza Strip are expected to resume next week, two sources with knowledge told CBS News on Saturday.
+U.S. diplomatic efforts to broker a deal to release hostages held in Gaza by Hamas and other allied groups are expected to continue in the coming week, four sources with knowledge told CBS News on Saturday.
 Negotiators from Qatar, Egypt and the United States will be part of the talks.

 "There is progress," a senior Biden administration official told CBS News.
 "Contacts are ongoing and we are working closely with Egyptian and Qatari mediators.
 These contacts will continue through the coming week as we seek to move the negotiating process forward."